-You may use your card to pay for many eligible over-the-counter health care items.
-OTC health care items include blood pressure monitors, hearing aid batteries, bandages, first aid kits, etc. And you can use your card to purchase prescriptions and insulin, including OTC insulin.
+Use your card to pay for many eligible over-the-counter health care items.
+OTC health care items include blood pressure monitors, hearing aid batteries, bandages, first aid kits, etc. And you can use your card to purchase prescription drugs and insulin, including OTC insulin.

-Due to IRS rules for HRAs, your benefit card may be used to purchase OTC medicines only if you present a doctor’s prescription for an OTC medicine to a pharmacist.
+Due to IRS rules for FSAs, your benefit card may be used to purchase OTC medicines only if you present a doctor’s prescription for an OTC medicine to a pharmacist.
 The pharmacist will then dispense the medicine in the same manner as a traditional prescription and assign an Rx number.
-If you cannot give the pharmacist an OTC prescription before purchasing OTC medicine, you must pay for the medicine using another form of payment (cash, personal credit or debit card, etc.).
+If you cannot give the pharmacist an OTC prescription before paying for the OTC medicine, you must purchase the medicine using another form of payment (cash, personal credit or debit card, etc.).
 Then submit the itemized receipt, the doctor’s prescription, and a completed Request for Reimbursement Form to CONEXIS.

-Important: Eligible HRA expenses vary depending on the employer’s plan.
-To find out the specific eligible expenses for your HRA plan, review your employer’s Summary Plan Description (SPD).
+Important: Eligible health FSA expenses vary depending on the employer’s plan.
+To find out the specific eligible expenses for your FSA plan, review your employer’s Summary Plan Description (SPD).

-When you use your card at an IIAS merchant, it can be used to pay for only items identified on a list of HRA eligible expenses maintained by the vendor.
+When you use your card at an IIAS merchant, it can be used to pay for only items identified on a list of FSA eligible expenses maintained by the merchant.
 When purchasing eligible and ineligible items, you may use your card to pay for the eligible items only.
 Then use another form of payment to purchase the ineligible items.

 Example: You go to an IIAS-participating grocery store with a pharmacy to get a traditional prescription filled and you also want to submit a doctor’s prescription for aspirin.
 Simply provide both prescriptions to the pharmacist before making your purchase.
 While you’re at the store, you also pick up bandages, gauze, and hand sanitizer.
 Your benefit card can be used to pay for the eligible expenses — the prescription and aspirin that was issued as a prescription, bandages, and gauze.
 However, hand sanitizer is an ineligible expense so you will need to pay for it using another form of payment (cash, personal credit or debit card, etc.).